dwdas9/home/articles/Misc/Pyspark_And_Spark/PysparkIsNotFullSpark.md

 ### Full Apache Spark Installation

 Full Spark Installation involves setting up the complete Apache Spark framework, for building large-scale data processing applications, beyond the scope of PySpark alone.
 This is necessary for production-grade, large-scale data processing and when you need to harness the full power of Spark's distributed computing capabilities.

-## Installing Apache Spark on Windows
-Follow these steps to install the full Apache Spark framework on a Windows system:

-### Install Java
-- Spark requires Java.
-Download and install the [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
-- Set the JAVA_HOME environment variable to your JDK path.

-### Install Scala
-- Download and install Scala from [Scala Lang](https://www.scala-lang.org/download/).
-- Update the system's PATH variable to include Scala's bin directory.

-### Install Hadoop (Optional)
-- For enhanced functionality, including the ability to process large datasets, install [Hadoop](https://hadoop.apache.org/).
-- Set the HADOOP_HOME environment variable to point to your Hadoop installation directory.

-### Install Apache Spark
-- Download Apache Spark from the [official website](https://spark.apache.org/downloads.html).
-- Extract the Spark archive and place it in a desired directory (e.g., C:\spark).
-- Set the SPARK_HOME environment variable to this directory.
-- Update the PATH variable to include `%SPARK_HOME%\bin`.

-### Configure Spark
-- Copy `%SPARK_HOME%\conf\spark-defaults.conf.template` to `spark-defaults.conf`.
-- Edit `spark-defaults.conf` as needed for your setup.

-### Testing the Installation
-- Open a command prompt and type `spark-shell` to start the Scala-based Spark interactive shell.
-- For PySpark, type `pyspark` to start the Python-based Spark shell.

 ### Conclusion